MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-configure-boards.md

 ## Define your teams

 To start, we'll simply add each team, creating a default area path for each.
 Later in this article, we'll configure those area paths into the necessary hierarchy.
-This structure maps the following SAFe® teams to Azure Boards teams:
+This structure maps the following SAFeÂ® teams to Azure Boards teams:
 - Portfolio team -> default top-level team, the Fabrikam team (already defined)
 - Program teams -> secondary-level teams, Fiber Suite and Service Suite
 - Feature teams -> tertiary-level teams defined under Fiber Suite and Service Suite.